scato/hexagonal-bdd/README.md

 hexagonal-bdd$ composer install
 ```

+When prompted for configuration values, just keep pressing enter to select the defaults.

 Next, make sure you have [Vagrant](https://www.vagrantup.com/docs/installation/) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed, as well as [Ansible](http://docs.ansible.com/ansible/intro_installation.html), and then run:

 ```sh